 Alternatively, the TRACK/SS pin can be used to track an external supply like in a master slave configuration.
 Typically, this requires connecting a resistor divider from the master supply to the TRACK/SS pin (see the Applications Information section).

-TRACK/SS is pulled low internally when the corresponding channel's RUN pin is pulled below the 1.2V threshold (hysteresis applies), or when $INTV{CC}$ or either of the $DRV{CC1,2}$ pins drop below their respective undervoltage lockout (UVLO) thresholds.
+TRACK/SS is pulled low internally when the RUN pin is pulled below the 1.2V threshold (hysteresis applies), or when $INTV{CC}$ or $DRV{CC}$ drop below their undervoltage lockout (UVLO) threshold.

 Light Load Current Operation